 As humans, we consume a lot with our eyes.
 If something doesn’t look visually appealing, we tend to ignore it or think it’s low quality.

-In recent years, in attempts to stand out from the incumbent crowd, modern food brands have gone back to basics in terms of packaging to look visually appealing.
+In recent years, in attempts to stand out from the incumbent crowd, modern food brands have gone back to basics for food packaging to look visually appealing.

 Minimalism, the design language of using less, has become incredibly popular as of late.
 Many ecommerce brands ship their products in custom mailer boxes that have no branding aside from their logo.